hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Completed my ColorGuessingGame today.
 Even though the idea wasn't mine but still learned a lot on the way and I feel more confident in #JavaScript and DOM Manipulation.

 [Link to the Game](https://hassansuhaib.github.io/ColorGuessingGame/ "ColorGuessingGame")

+### Day 46, March 29, 2020.

+**Today's Progress:**
+-Revised ES6 at #freeCodeCamp
+-And started the chapter on Regex
+-Learned about Git Log, Checkout and Revert from @udemy -Learned about literals in Python at @cisco